Embraer EMB 120 Brasilia

 On 27 July 1983, the prototype performed its maiden flight.
 During October 1985, the first EMB 120 entered service with Atlantic Southeast Airlines; it quickly entered service with numerous regional airlines, particularly those in the lucrative US market.
 While the majority of sales were made to civilian operators, a few military customers were also garnered for the type; a specialised VIP transport version, the VC-97, was operated by the Brazilian Air Force.
 Numerous models were developed to fulfil differing roles and requirements; these included the flexible EMB120 Convertible and the extended range EMB120ER.
-During 2001, production of the EMB 120 was terminated; it was the last turboprop-powered airliner to be produced by Embraer.
+In 2001, production of the EMB 120 was terminated; it was the last turboprop-powered airliner produced by Embraer.

 Design and development

 Background

-Following on from the success of the EMB 110 Bandeirante, Embraer commenced work on developing their first transport category airliner in 1974.
-At one point, this cumulated in the Family 12X, which comprised three models with modular design concept: EMB 120 Araguaia, EMB 123 Tapajós and EMB 121 Xingu.
+Following the success of the EMB 110 Bandeirante, Embraer began developing its first transport category airliner in 1974.
+At one point, this culminated in the Family 12X, which comprised three models with a modular design concept: EMB 120 Araguaia, EMB 123 Tapajós and EMB 121 Xingu.
 The original concept for the EMB 120 would have been a relatively straightforward stretch of the EMB 121, facilitating a high degree of commonality between the two types.
 However, the EMB 121 would be the sole 12X model that was actually produced in its original form; the EMB 120 would be redesigned during 1979, disposing of the Araguaia name at the same time.

 At the official launching of the project, held in 1979, the name Brasilia was first applied to the EMB 120.
 Reportedly, the concept had been heavily revised on the basis of suggestions that had been gathered from prospective operators attending Commuter Airline Association of America (CAAA) convention, and the renaming was to reflect the level of alteration to the EMB 120.
 Being a completely new aircraft, it was no longer related to the 12X family, and had effectively no parts in common with the EMB 121 Xingu.
 Furthermore, the capacity was revised downwards from 30 to 24 seats.
 It had originally been designed to be powered by a pair of Pratt & Whitney Canada PW115 turboprop engine, which was capable of 1,500 shp, the aircraft was subsequently redesigned to make use of more powerful PW118 engines, which produced up to 1,892 shp.

 In terms of its basic configuration, the EMB 120 features a circular cross-section fuselage, low-mounted straight wings and has a T-tail.
 The fuselage is of semi-monocoque design, its skin being composed of an aluminium alloy.
 The wing structure comprises a single three-spar design that is linked to the frames of the lower side of the fuselage, while the nose cone, dorsal fin and leading edges of the wing and tailplane primarily comprise a Kevlar-reinforced glass fibre.
 The EMB 120 is equipped with retractable tricycle landing gear, which is actuated hydraulically.
 It is fitted with Goodrich-supplied wheels, oleo-pneumatic shock absorbers, a Hydro Aire anti-skid system, and either carbon or steel brakes.